RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 }
 ```

-Then I detect the bubbles and I paint as gray(just for visualization), after this step I have all the bubbles with or without a hole in the image.
+Then I detect the bubbles and I paint them as gray(just for visualization), after this step I have all the bubbles with or without a hole in the image.

 ```
     // Detecting all bubles in image and using floodfill to paint as gray